NicoMincuzzi/ipweather/README.md

 A PoC based on Spring framework for exploring Kotlin and the relationships with Java.

-## Documentation
-The [springdoc-openapi](https://github.com/springdoc/springdoc-openapi) Java library helps automating the generation of API documentation using Spring Boot projects. springdoc-openapi works by examining an application at runtime to infer API semantics based on Spring configurations, class structure and various annotations.

 ## How to Contribute
 Make a pull request...